 Cobourg’s Venture 13 will transform a decaying town building into a hive of creativity Architect Reno Piccini is excited about transforming the tired Building 13 into a sleek, contemporary work space.

 What price peace?
 On a global level, that is a question best left to the professional pundits and cognoscenti.
 Far be it from me to presume to add my two cents worth to their scholarly musings.

 author: Jeff Bray

-Welcome to the local Food & Wine scene where Watershed shares its secrets and discoveries.
+Welcome to the local Food & Drink scene where Watershed shares its secrets and discoveries.
 Our region is blessed with creative chefs, restaurateurs, vintners and purveyors.
-Watershed’s Food & Wine Scene trumpets their accomplishments and celebrates their innovation.
+Watershed’s Food & Drink Scene trumpets their accomplishments and celebrates their innovation.